Cyfrin/Updraft/courses/security/7-bridges/19-arbitrary/+page.md

 Did you find the bug in depositTokensToL2 from the previous lesson?

 If not, that's ok.
 Our friend Slither is here to help us.
-This vulnerabilitiy is actually one that Slither caught for us earlier.
+This vulnerability is actually one that Slither caught for us earlier.
 Let's run the tool again.

 ```bash
 make slither